-- Freakazoid includes this in "Relax-o-Vision".
+- Freakazoid! includes this in "Relax-o-Vision".
 Because all the fight scenes have been replaced with "relaxing" images so as not to frighten the kiddies, we see little to nothing of the actual fighting.

-- Batman The Brave And The Bold: "Death Race to Oblivion!"
+- Batman: The Brave and the Bold: "Death Race to Oblivion!"

-- The House of Mouse special "Mickey's House of Villains."
+- The House of Mouse Direct to Video movie Mickey's House of Villains.
 Pretty much every Disney villain shows up.